 Fainting after an orgasm can be scary.
 In most cases, it is not the orgasm itself that causes a person to faint, but the circumstances surrounding it.
 Low blood sugar, intense sex, fatigue, and even anxiety may trigger fainting.
 People who pass out after an orgasm usually do not need to worry.

-Fainting has many benign causes and is not usually a major cause for concern.
+Fainting has many benign causes and is

 However, as several serious heart conditions may cause fainting episodes, it is important to see a doctor to discuss fainting.
 Anyone who hits their head when they faint, faints multiple times in a row, or cannot stay awake will need emergency medical care.